 Roots & Wings, our youth education program, takes students on a journey through the seasons with a series of farm- and nature-based classes.
-Students ages 7 to 13 (grade levels 2 through 8) engage in experiences at the farm and along the American River Parkway where they learn valuable life skills that encourage healthy living and stewardship of the land.
+Students ages 7 to 12 (grades 2 through 8) engage in experiences at the farm and along the American River Parkway where they learn valuable life skills that encourage healthy living and stewardship of the land.

 Soil Born is a vendor for the following home school charters: Horizon, South Sutter, Visions, Pacific, Cottonwood and Sequoia Grove Charter Alliance.

 Class and Program Design: Classes at the American River Ranch lead youth towards connecting with food, health, and the environment by learning about soil fertility and production, planting and tending native and food bearing plants, irrigation, garden design, seasonality, fresh snacks from the farm, and hands-on tasks in the Youth Garden.
 Participants explore all aspects of the American River Ranch from the field, and into the forest and American River Parkway.

-In addition to the depth of the above information, home school classes deepen participants’ knowledge of place and sense of community.
-Because classes meet up to 16 times per school year, the continuum of shared experiences connect students and adults with themselves, each other, and nature through an intricate web of peer mentoring.
-The school year ends with a family gathering and potluck event where students lead a tour, and we all share stories together around a fire.
+Home school classes deepen participants’ knowledge of place and sense of community.
+Because classes meet up to 16 times per school year, the continuum of shared experiences deeply connects students and adults with themselves, each other, and nature.